Morris Belzberg: Background

-Belzberg was the Chairman of Budget Rent A Car Corp from approximately 1968 to 1989.
+Belzberg was the chairman of Budget Rent a Car Corp from approximately 1968 to 1989.
 In 1965, he became Budget's first franchisee in Canada, before joining Budget's Canadian operation.
 In 1969, he moved to Chicago.

-After leaving Budget in 1989, Belzberg acquired a piece of the Minnesota North Stars.
+After leaving Budget in 1989, Belzberg acquired shares in the Minnesota North Stars.
 In 1991, he acquired 50 percent of the Pittsburgh Penguins.
 He sold his interest in the Penguins in 1997.

-Personal
+Personal life

 Belzberg had a winter home in Palm Springs, California.

-Belzberg's wife, Cynthia Belzberg, died on December 31, 2004.
+His wife, Cynthia Belzberg, died on December 31, 2004.